 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 This medication may make you more sensitive to the sun.
 Avoid prolonged sun exposure, tanning booths, and sunlamps.
 Use a sunscreen and wear protective clothing when outdoors.

 If you have diabetes, this drug may make it harder to control your blood sugar levels.
 Monitor your blood sugar levels regularly and tell your doctor of the results.
 Your doctor may need to adjust your diabetes medication, exercise program, or diet.

-Caution is advised when using this drug in older adults because they may be more sensitive to its side effects, especially dry mouth, dizziness, drowsiness, confusion, and difficulty urinating.
+Older adults may be more sensitive to the side effects of this drug, especially dry mouth, dizziness, drowsiness, confusion, difficulty urinating, and QT prolongation (see above).